minecraft-linux/minecraft-linux.github.io/getting_started.rst

 Getting started
 ===============

 This launcher has been rewritten in 2020 to use mainly a fake Java Native Interface to communicate with Minecraft: Bedrock Edition.
-Additionally this previously 32bit only Launcher was ported to 64bit x86_64 and arm64 after the release of the first 64bit versions on the Google Play Store.
+Additionally shortly after the release of the first 64bit versions on the Google Play Store, this previously 32bit only Launcher has been ported to arm64 and x86_64.

 AppImage
 --------